 8) You will notice that you start with two boxes on your slide.
 The long rectangular box can be moved to the top to accommodate your title.

 9) To add more boxes, go to INSERT-TEXT BOX.
 You can drag your box around until you have it where you want it and then re-size it.
 You might want to start with 5 boxes: one for your title, one for your intro, one for methods, one for results, and one for your discussion.

 10) You can add a chart or graph to your presentation by clicking in a box and going to INSERT-CHART.
 You will find that there are a variety of graphs to add.
 Select whichever works best for your data.
 From here you can also insert relevant pictures or clip art.
 Be careful with Clip Art, though: it’s generic and you don’t want your poster to look just like everyone else’s.

 11) When you need to cite information on your poster, it is easiest to write your citations in a regular word document and then copy the text into a text box.
 The font for this can be significantly smaller.
 If you cite a photo, it’s easiest to drag the text box to just under the photo.

 12) Be sure to save your poster and include a text box for the References in your paper.

 How to Design a Poster in Microsoft Publisher

 1) To open, go to Microsoft Office, and click Microsoft Office Publisher.
 After opening Publisher, go to BLANK PAGE SIZES

 2) To customize your poster size, go to PAGE SETUP and type in the size in inches.
-Posters cannot be larger than X by X.
+Posters cannot be larger than 3' by 4'.